Maidens' Vow

-Its name roughly translates as "The Phoenix Quartet's Melody".

 Synopsis

 The drama centers around a restaurant owned by four generations of women.

 First generation

 1880 - 1905: Ngai Yu-Fung (Charmaine Sheh), who was married to a good-for-nothing husband Wang Yuk-Lun (Sammul Chan).
 Lun gambled away their family's assets and cheated on his wife numerous times.
 Lun also was always suspicious about the relationship about Yu-Fung and Yu-Chi, even though they were always telling the truth, but of course, the good-for-nothing never believed it.
 However, Fung remained faithful to her husband, despite her and Yu-Chi (Joe Ma)'s enduring love.
 Fung eventually became pregnant and had a daughter with Lun.
 The first story ends tragically, with Fung dying with her longtime lover Chi in a train accident.

 Second generation

 1919 - 1925: Fung and Lun's daughter Wang Chi-Kwun (Charmaine Sheh).
 She fell in love with her teacher, Li Kat-Cheung (Joe Ma), and they eventually eloped to Tianjin.
 Though they were very poor, they were still happy because they could be together.
 Her husband, who had studied to become a doctor, had to work in coal mines to support the family.
 The owner of the coal mines didn't care about the safety of the workers at all, and the death of a good friend spurred her husband to support the Revolution.
 Chi-Kwun was separated from her husband and eventually returned to her home to help run the family restaurant.
 After two years with no news from her husband, he suddenly resurfaced, working for the Japanese.
 However, it turned out he was actually a double agent, and still fighting for the Revolution.
 He was found out and they fled for their lives, spending an unforgettable last night on the train together, before they had to part ways again.
 Chi-Kwun became pregnant with their child, and continued to run the family restaurant.
 She waited for him for the rest of her life, and died of old age.